aqshalrzq/ui_profile/README.md

 # UI Profile App (Flutter Project)
-Hello, I'm developing a mobile application using Flutter in Android Studio.
+<p style="text-align:justify">Hello, I'm developing a mobile application using Flutter in Android Studio.
 In this project, I made a case study to create a simple UI profile display.
-For an app mockup reference, I looked at the profile view in the Twitter app.
+For an app mockup reference, I looked at the profile view in the Twitter app.</p>

 ### About UI Profile App
-This UI Profile application was developed with the aim of deepening my Flutter knowledge for mobile application development.
-For now, this project is limited to case studies creating views for profiles.
+<p style="text-align:justify">This UI Profile application was developed with the aim of deepening my Flutter knowledge for mobile application development.
+For now, this project is limited to case studies creating views for profiles.</p>

 This project will continue to grow and will be updated.
 Oh yes, there are several features available in this application, including:
 - Creating a splash display for the initial mockup